 I am currently in the early stages of writing a book about the ideas of reality and aesthetic construction that have shaped American literature, especially of the past hundred years.
-Tentatively titled Reality in America, the book will focus on novels and poems that explicitly question the relation between literary artifice and metaphysical reality, and it will ask what literary writers can teach us about the task of building a common world.
+Tentatively titled Reality in America: Aesthetic Education and the Sense of the Real, the book will focus on novels and poems that explicitly question the relation between literary artifice and metaphysical reality, and it will ask what literary writers can teach us about the task of building a common world.

 Undergraduate: Nineteenth century to the present day, American Literature

 Postgraduate: American Literature since around 1880, Philosophy and Literature, Critical Methods

 I would be delighted to hear from potential applicants wanting to work on aspects of twentieth-century American literature or on questions of method, aesthetics, or the relation between literature and philosophy.